chaoss/website/Software/grimoirelab.md

 1. [Cauldron.io](https://cauldron.io/): A SaaS solution that allows project managers, analysts, and developers to understand more about the community and processes involved in software development.
 2. [TLF Community Bridge Insights](https://lfanalytics.io/projects): A centralized platform that collects and visualizes data to let you monitor and analyze your open source projects.
 3. [Mautic Community Dashboard](https://dashboard.mautic.org/): The Community Dashboard uses the open-source GrimoireLab tool to import, analyze and visualize data from multiple sources in one central location.
+4. [The Document Foundation Dashboard](https://dashboard.documentfoundation.org/): TDF dashboard uses Grimoirelab tool in order to show a transparent overview of LibreOffice development.
-4. [Bitergia Analytics Platform](https://bitergia.com/bitergia-analytics/): A centralized source for metrics and data about software development projects.
+5. [Bitergia Analytics Platform](https://bitergia.com/bitergia-analytics/): A centralized source for metrics and data about software development projects.

 ## Main components

 GrimoireLab tookit is organized in twelve different components.
 Each of them can be used as independent tools:

-**Data retrieval related components:**
+**Data retrieval:**

 * [Perceval](https://github.com/chaoss/grimoirelab-perceval): Tool used to retrieve and gather data from software repositories.
 * [Graal](https://github.com/chaoss/grimoirelab-graal): Source data analysis with external tools
 * [KingArthur](https://github.com/chaoss/grimoirelab-kingarthur): batch processing for massive retrieval

-**Data enrichment related components:**
+**Data enrichment:**

 * [GrimoireElk](https://github.com/chaoss/grimoirelab-elk): storage and enrichment of data
 * [SortingHat](https://github.com/chaoss/grimoirelab-sortinghat): identity management

-**Data visualization related components:**
+**Data visualization:**

 * [Kibiter](https://github.com/chaoss/grimoirelab-kibiter): dashboard, downstream version of Kibana
 * [Sigils](https://github.com/chaoss/grimoirelab-sigils): visualizations and dashboards